medcomdk/dk-medcom-xds-metadata/input/pagecontent/index.md

 # Terminology for XDS Metadata
 Codes represented in the ValueSets comes from more CodeSystems, which are represented below.
 For each coded element in the DocumentReference profil, a ValueSet is included.
 This ValueSet can either be general, e.g. HealthCareFacilityTypeCode, for all DocumentReferences or specific for the individual standard, e.g. formatcode.

+> Note: This IG is a FHIR representation of the [ValueSets in provided here for the IHE-XDS standard](https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/).
+The Excel document is currently the valid representatio of the allowed codes.

+## CodeSystems
+The codes in the ValueSet are selected from different CodeSystems.
+These CodeSystems are represented with an OID.
+An overview of the CodeSystems and their usages can be found in the table below.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;